-Year Actions 2018 Evaluate how to establish loan product standards, guidelines, and tracking to demonstrate that the FHFA Criteria have been met by engaging four administrators of major energy rating and certification programs, by researching 10 energy and water saving calculation methodologies and lists used by State, local, tribal, and utility programs, and by developing a plan to operationalize tracking methodologies. depending on the outcome of the evaluation.
-Identify a single master list to serve as a benchmark. by Q3 end.
+Year Actions 2018 Evaluate how to establish loan product standards, guidelines, and tracking to demonstrate that the FHFA Criteria have been met by engaging four administrators of major energy rating and certification programs, by researching 10 energy and water saving calculation methodologies and lists used by State, local, tribal, and utility programs, and by developing a plan to operationalize tracking methodologies, depending on the outcome of the evaluation.
+Identify a single master list to serve as a benchmark.
 Currently Fannie Mae has standards for two energy rating organizations and plans to engage the two largest single family certification programs in evaluating how to leverage credible projections.
 Fannie Mae has chosen to research 10 programs in order to represent a cross-section of the largest utility providers and geographic diversity.
-Hold two meetings - by Q4 end - with interested parties (e.g., the National Realtors Association, Real Estate Standards Organization, the U.S. Department of Energy) to evaluate gaps in appraisal, multiple listing service (MLS), and investor delivery data that is needed by Fannie Mae and the industry in order
+Hold two meetings with interested parties (e.g., the National Realtors Association, Real Estate Standards Organization, the U.S. Department of Energy) to evaluate gaps in appraisal, multiple listing service (MLS), and investor delivery data that is needed by Fannie Mae and the industry in order to identify property-level information about energy and water efficiency features and assess the value impact.
+Evaluate opportunities to collaborate on a standardization effort and sign appropriate agreements if Fannie Mae determines we can do so after conducting due diligence. • Outline a plan for an education and training program for realtors and loan officers so that they and their customers will be able to understand the impact of Improvements on real estate forms.
+Purchase between 50 and 100 mortgage loans that meet the FHFA Criteria.32 Fannie Mae established a proxy Baseline, described below, for 2019 and beyond because operational processes will not be in place during the full year of 2018 to be able to track loans that meet the FHFA Criteria.
+The targets set for 2018 are based on outreach efforts planned to test methodologies that will enable us to assess them.
+As such, the 2018 targets are below the proxy Baseline while Fannie Mae establishes tracking methods.